-Designing PCBs for IoT: How to Plan for FCC Certification
+Designing PCBs for IoT: How to Plan for FCC Certification and Testing

 The FCC standards for electronics is certainly something serious that needs to be considered.
 FCC Certification is a critical part of bringing IoT products to market.
 To pass successfully, you need to plan for the testing before you even begin to design your PCB.
 Read on to learn about the key considerations for your design.